juju2307/juju2307/README.md

    ## About me
    --------------
-   👩‍💻 I am in professional retraining and am training in web development at BeCode Charleroi
+   👩‍💻 I am in professional reconversion and  currently training in web development at BeCode Charleroi

    👩‍🔬 I worked in the paramedical environment for 20 years because I graduated in occupational therapy

-   👨‍👧‍👧 I have 3 grown children who keep me up to date in the middle of the web
+   👨‍👧‍👧 I have 3 grown children who keep me up to date in the area of the web

-   🧑‍💻  I currently have more affinity with the front end but am not closed to advanced and train me in the back end as well
+   🧑‍💻  I currently have more affinity with the front end but am not closed to advance and train  in the back end as well